Spheerys/jimbo/README.md

 WHAT'S NEW
 ----------
-0.2.3: Initial project forked by Spheerys
-0.2.2: Added RedHat startup script.
+0.2.3: Initial project forked on github by Spheerys 0.2.2: Added RedHat startup script.
 Thanks Ken Staton.
 0.2.1: Now runs properly as a daemon.
 0.2: Added auto-reconnect, and using a class internally.